Grammys 2018: Music's biggest night

-(CNN)Kendrick Lamar earned a standing ovation for his powerful, political opening performance at Sunday's Grammy Awards.
+It was a moment of levity in Grammys show heavy on politics.

-The rapper was joined by U2's Bono and The Edge, along with comedian Dave Chappelle, for medley of his songs that included "XXX" and "King's Dead."
+Kesha shined a spotlight on the #MeToo movement when she sang her hit "Praying."
+She was joined by the Resistance Revival Chorus and several other female singers, including Cyndi Lauper, Camila Cabello and Andra Day.

-The performance included a giant American flag and dancers in hoodies, who collapsed to the sound of gunshots as Lamar rapped.
+Kendrick Lamar earned a standing ovation for his powerful opening performance.
+Accompanied by U2's Bono and The Edge, along with comedian Dave Chappelle, the rapper performed a medley of his songs that included "XXX" and "King's Dead," featuring a giant American flag and dancers in hoodies, who collapsed to the sound of gunshots as Lamar rapped.

 "I just wanted to remind the audience that the only thing more frightening than watching a black man being honest in America, is being an honest black man in America," Chappelle said.